kevwzhang/kevwzhang.github.io/about.md

 ### About This Website

 I started this page so I could have a platform to document and share my thoughts and experiences as I make my way through life.
-Here, you will find posts about my life experiences, advice, personal growth, and anything else I want to share.
+Here, you will find posts about my life experiences, advice, personal growth, and anything else I want to share and/or document for myself.